-The Company has no commitments or contingences at March 31, 2022.
+The Company has no commitments or contingencies as of March 31, 2023.

 Note 5 - Common Stock Issuances

 During the last two fiscal years, the Company has issued the following common shares:

 On April 4, 2020, the Company issued 55,855,879 shares of common stock to the majority shareholder for services rendered.
 There was no documentation to support the valuation of the services, therefore the stock has been recorded at par value.